crusher-dev/documentation/blog/2020-07-22-influxdb-lp-on-tcp.md

 Here's the best part, at least for a basic implementation that you don't need to performance tune at all: It's already set up.

-That's right, as soon as you start QuestDB both the UDP and TCP ILP listeners start automatically on port 9009.
+That's right, as soon as you start Crusher both the UDP and TCP ILP listeners start automatically on port 9009.
 Yes, TCP and UDP both use the same port.
 No, that's not a problem since one is UDP and one is TCP.